On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Orthogonal statistical learning for heterogeneous treatment effects

 \subsubsection{Propensity-score-weighted DR-Learner}

-The weight function $\lambda \left\lbrace \pi \left( X \right) \right\rbrace = \pi \left( X \right)$ yields $\left\lbrace A - \pi \left( X \right) \right\rbrace \lambda^\prime \left\lbrace \pi \left( X \right) \right\rbrace + \lambda \left\lbrace \pi \left( X \right) \right\rbrace = A$, which is non-zero in the treated only (i.e. individuals with $A = 1$).
+The weight function $\lambda \left\lbrace \pi \left( X \right) \right\rbrace = \pi \left( X \right)$ yields $\rho \left( A, \pi \left( X \right) \right) = A$, which is non-zero in the treated only (i.e. individuals with $A = 1$).
 In this case, population risk function (\ref{eqn5}) equals

-which restricts minimization to the population of treated \citep{Hirano2003}.
+where the second equality follows as one restricts minimization to the population of treated.
 We refer to the approach aiming to minimize the population risk function as propensity-score-weighted DR-Learner.
 When minimization is over an unrestricted function class, then it targets the conditional average treatment effect in the treated:

 From Lemma \ref{lemma3}, we moreover see that minimizing the population risk function (\ref{eqn13}) leads to the same minimizer as obtained through minimization of population risk function